 Lyme disease treatment is a question that generally pops up as soon as a person has a suspicion that they have been infected.
 Lyme disease occurs when an individual is bitten by a tick that is carrying the bacteria Borrelia Burgdorferi.

 This specific bacteria causes Lyme disease.

-Once a person has been bitten by the tick, symptoms will begin to appear soon after.
+Once a person has been bitten by the infected tick, Lyme symptoms will begin to appear soon after.
 Symptoms such as:

 The severity of the symptoms will depend on the severity of the infection.
 The more severe the infection, the worse your symptoms will be.
 Once Lyme disease is suspected, additional testing will be needed to confirm that the patient does in fact have Lyme disease.